errbotio/errbot/README.rst

 Developer features
 ~~~~~~~~~~~~~~~~~~

-- Very easy to extend in Python ! (see below)
+- Very easy to extend in Python! (see below)
 - Presetup storage for every plugin i.e. ``self['foo'] = 'bar'`` persists the value.
 - Conversation flows to track conversation states from users.
 - Webhook callbacks support
 - supports `markdown extras <https://pythonhosted.org/Markdown/extensions/extra.html>`_ formatting with tables, embedded images, links etc.
 - configuration helper to allow your plugin to be configured by chat
 - Graphical and text development/debug consoles
-- Self-documenting: your docstrings becomes help automatically
+- Self-documenting: your docstrings become help automatically
 - subcommands and various arg parsing options are available (re, command line type)
 - polling support: your can setup a plugin to periodically do something
 - end to end test backend